Could Cora names be the next big thing?

 For a while, it was the Lily names everywhere, from Lily to Lillianna.

 Way back in 2015, I suggested the names would catch on.
 Why?

 - The Downton Abbey effect.
-The graceful, gorgeous, kind-hearted Countess of Grantham is Cora, a name I fall in love with more with every passing season.
+The graceful, gorgeous, kind-hearted Countess of Grantham answers to Cora, a name I fall in love with more with every passing season.

 - The hundred-year rule.
 Conventional wisdom holds that it takes about a century for a popular name to fade, and then feel fresh again to a new generation of parents.
-Except it isn’t clear when we start counting!
-Cora was at her peak in the nineteenth century, suggesting that her moment has come and gone.
-But Cora remained in the US Top 100 through 1912.
-If that’s the mark, then Cora’s comeback, starting around 2005, is right on schedule.
+Cora peaked in the nineteenth century and remained in the US Top 100 through 1912.
+If that’s the mark, then Cora’s comeback is right on schedule.

 - The numbers confirm it.
-Speaking of 2005, that’s the year that Cora’s rise in the rankings began.
-The name has gained steadily, reaching #127 in 2013.
-That’s mainstream enough that lots of parents will shortlist Cora – and more will start to look for similar-but-different alternatives.
+2005 marks the year that Cora’s rise began.
+The name has gained steadily, entering the Top 100 in 2015, and now standing at #83.
+In other words?
+Lots of parents love Cora, and some are looking for similar-but-different alternatives.

 Enough about why Cora could be big.
 Assuming this name continues to climb, what are the just-slightly-different Cora names to consider?

 Cora Names: Just Cora